 It’s also a belief in one’s self, in your ability to accomplish something but from a task-orientated perspective.

-It’s about putting in time or practice, for want of a better word, and improving our ability at a certain task.
+It’s about putting in time or practice for a better word and improving our ability at a certain task.

 And as we improve in doing something, our enjoyment levels also start to rise.